 But in the middle of the night, Carmela decides she must salvage some happiness for herself.
 Using her own version of gangster-speak, she tells Tony—without saying it outright—that she must have Whitecaps.
 She tells Tony that “more is lost by indecision than by wrong decision.”
 She is ostensibly referring to the beach house, but we know that she must also be regretting her indecision about Furio.
 We can now fully recognize how brilliant “Eloise” (4.12) was in setting up this season finale.
-In the previous episode, we saw how deeply diminished Carmela felt her life had become after Furio bolted.
+In the previous episode, we saw how deeply diminished Carmela felt her life had become (especially because of that incredible camera dolly) after Furio bolted.
 Owning a house on the water, with expansive views out to the horizon, could certainly be a way to counteract her sense of diminishment.
 We also perceived in the preceding episode that Carmela was flustered by Meadow’s roommates.
 All-American Colin and Old-money, Royal-blood Alex may have access to the American Dream in a way that Carmela may not believe herself to have.
-As Martha Nochimson points out in Dying to Belong, the gangster genre is undergirded by the gangster’s desire to assimilate into the larger culture and rid himself of immigrant anxieties.
+As Martha Nochimson points out in Dying to Belong, the gangster-genre is undergirded by the gangster’s desire to assimilate into the larger culture and rid himself of immigrant anxieties.
 What is true of the gangster is also true of the gangster’s wife.
 Acquiring Whitecaps may be Carmela’s attempt to put herself on equal footing with those whom she sees as privileged by birth.

 Meanwhile, Chris Moltisanti has gotten out of rehab and has returned to work.
 Chris drives Tony to meet Johnny Sac at Office Max, where the two men roam the aisles discussing Carmine’s assassination.
 Tony clues Chris in on the planned whacking.
 After Christopher suggests a couple of black guys to be the triggermen, Tony tells him to “make sure” that the New Jersey famiglia’s role in the hit is never allowed to surface.